particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Improved search result display 2023-12-06

+When you click on a search result and the search query is present in a header in the page, it will now be scrolled into view.
+This previously worked on the Device OS API reference, but now it works on all pages.

 ### Copying and moving integrations 2023-12-06

 Added instructions for [copying and moving integrations](/integrations/webhooks/#product-vs-sandbox-integrations).